MicrosoftDocs/security/zero-trust/copilots/apply-zero-trust-copilots-overview.md

 :::image type="content" source="../media/copilot/use-zero-trust-to-prepare-for-ai.svg" alt-text="Mapping of Zero Trust work to preparing for AI companions." lightbox="../media/copilot/use-zero-trust-to-prepare-for-ai.svg":::

-The following table summarizes the illustration and links to recommended articles for implementing the recommended protections.
+The following table summarizes the illustration and links to articles for implementing the recommended protections.

 | Prepare for | Protections | See these Zero Trust articles |
 | --- | --- | --- |